FBI seizes Hive ransomware group infrastructure after lurking in servers for months

 Yandex denies hack, blames source code leak on former employee

-A Yandex source code repository allegedly stolen by a former employee of the Russian technology company has been leaked as a Torrent on a popular hacking forum.
-Yesterday, the leaker posted a magnet link that they claim are ‘Yandex git sources’ consisting of 44.7 GB of files stolen from the company in July 2022.
-These code repositories allegedly contain all of the company’s source code besides anti-spam rules.
-A former senior executive added that the leak does not contain any customer data, nor does it directly threaten to leak proprietary technology, but it does create the potential for hackers to identify security gaps and create targeted exploits.
+A Yandex allegedly stolen by A former employee of the Russian technology company Yandex has allegedly leaked source code on a popular hacking forum.
+According to Bleeping Computer, the leaker posted “a magnet link that they claim are ‘Yandex git sources’ consisting of 44.7 GB of files stolen from the company in July 2022.
+These code repositories allegedly contain all of the company’s source code besides anti-spam rules.”
+A former senior executive stated that the leak doesn’t contain any customer data, but it does create the potential for hackers to identify security gaps and create targeted exploits.

 Thanks to this week’s episode sponsor, SafeBase